 A cover letter is a document that accompanies your resume and introduces you and your qualifications to a potential employer.
 A good cover letter makes the hiring manager want to learn more about you, read your resume and possibly invite you for an interview.

-The same steps apply for writing a good cover letter as they do for writing a resume.
-You should always tailor your cover letters for the specific position and company you are interested in.
+The same steps used in writing a resume apply to writing a good cover letter.
+You should always tailor your cover letters for the specific position and company.
 The first step is to do research about the company and the job so you can customize your materials to the employer's needs.

 Writing Your First Cover Letter

-There are many ways you can see if your cover letter is competitive including using the Cover Letter Checklist.
-You can also bring it to the Center with your resume to have it critiqued and/or you can meet with a coach to discuss the suggestions.
-It is always helpful if you can bring a job posting with you so the coach can help you customize your cover letter to the posting.
+There are many ways to see if your cover letter is competitive, including using the Cover Letter Checklist.
+You can also bring it to the Center with your resume to have it critiqued, or meet with a coach to discuss suggestions.
+It is always helpful to bring a job posting with you so the coach can help you customize your cover letter to the posting.

 Basic Cover Letter Contents